BIO

 LONG BIO

-Charlie Beale is an international choral director, jazz educator, composer-arranger and author, with a unique approach to activist choral singing.
+Charlie Beale is an internationally acclaimed choral director, jazz educator, composer-arranger, and author, known for his visionary leadership and pioneering work in activist choral singing.

 He has a library of over 200 arrangements in all styles, mainly for TTBB chorus, and he is an award-winning arranger in jazz and choral music, published by Oxford, Hal Leonard, Faber and ABRSM Publishing.
 A leading innovator in the field, he also penned the chapter in LGBTIQ+ choral singing in the recent Oxford Handbook of Choral Pedagogy.
 Now Vice President of the Board of Directors of GALA Choruses and President of the Global Alliance of Queer Choirs, Charlie is a leading voice in the queer choral movement.
 In turbulent and uncertain times, he is especially passionate about music as a way to unify, heal and bring people together.